Morpho-lang/morpho/help/errors.md

     var func = Length()
     func.integrand() // Causes 'FnctlArgs'

-Constructors can raise the same error when a required Field, mesh, or option is missing.
+Constructors raise the same error when a required Field, mesh, or option is missing.

 ## VolEnclZero
 [tagvolenclzero]: # (volenclzero)